 - a.
-The Agency will inform the researcher subject to the decision, and his/her Institution, of the Agency's decision, where applicable.
+The Agency will inform the researcher subject to the decision, and his/her institution, of the Agency's decision, where applicable.
 The content of this communication will be subject to any applicable laws, including privacy laws. - b.
 The Agency will notify the appropriate authorities if at any time it becomes aware of possible fraud or other unlawful activity. - c.
-In cases of a serious breach of Agency policy, as determined by the Agency President, the Agency may publicly disclose any information relevant to the breach that is in the public interest, including the name of the researcher subject to the decision, the nature of the breach, the Institution where the researcher was employed at the time of the breach, and the Institution where the researcher is currently employed and the recourse imposed.
+In cases of a serious breach of Agency policy, as determined by the Agency President, the Agency may publicly disclose any information relevant to the breach that is in the public interest, including the name of the researcher subject to the decision, the nature of the breach, the institution where the researcher was employed at the time of the breach, the institution where the researcher is currently employed and the recourse imposed.
 In determining whether a breach is serious, the Agency will consider the extent to which the breach jeopardizes the safety of the public and/or would bring the conduct of research into disrepute. - d.
 The SRCR will serve as a central repository for institutional statistics on RCR involving Agency funds.
-The Secretariat will post annually, on its Web site, statistical data received from institutions on the total number of allegations, the number of confirmed breaches and the nature of those breaches, and their outcomes on the its Web site, subject to applicable laws, including the Privacy Act.
+The Secretariat will post annually, on its Web site, statistical data received from institutions on the total number of allegations, the number of confirmed breaches and the nature of those breaches, subject to applicable laws, including the Privacy Act.